ansible-collections/community.docker/README.md

 Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12 and ansible-core 2.13 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.

+Please note that support for Ansible 2.9 and ansible-base 2.10 has been deprecated and will be dropped from community.docker 3.0.0 on.

 ## External requirements

 Most modules and plugins require the [Docker SDK for Python](https://pypi.org/project/docker/).
 For Python 2.6 support, use [the deprecated docker-py library](https://pypi.org/project/docker-py/) instead.

+Please note that Python 2.6 support has been deprecated and will be dropped from community.docker 3.0.0 on.

 Both libraries cannot be installed at the same time.
 If you accidentally did install them simultaneously, you have to uninstall *both* before re-installing one of them.